 Boy Ultrasound Wrong: How in the heck could a girl look like a boy?

 Second, many parents are aware that all babies start off appearing as the same sex.
 The misconception is that all babies begin female, and if there is a dangly thing between the legs, you have a boy.
 This isn’t the case.
-During the early weeks of external gender development both male and female fetuses have a dangly part down there as well as a bulbous area.
+During the early weeks of external gender development both male and female babies have a dangly part down there as well as a bulbous area.
 You can see a clear visual aid and explanation here.
 Somewhere between 9 and 12 weeks the “dangly” part in the center forms the clitoris of a girl or the penis of a boy.
 The bulbous area becomes either a scrotum or labia.
-This means a say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could still been a girl in development.
+This means a say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could be a girl still in development.
 It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external-sex organ development is complete and the baby is larger.

 Girl Ultrasound Wrong: Can a girl turn out to be a boy then?